 Of course, this is just one of the conspiracies surrounding the apparent crucifixion of Jesus.

 So, if we assume that there was a crucifixion of Jesus, is it possible Jesus might have survived the “execution”, whether with Roman collusion or not?
 The theories are as intriguing as you might expect.
 And what’s more, they hold a little more weight than we might think.

 First of all, the crucifixion itself took place on Joseph of Arimathea’s land, an uncle to Jesus.
 He was also a person of huge influence.
-If anyone had enough connections, both the direction of the Romans and the Jewish leaders, it was Joseph of Arimathea.
+If anyone had enough connections, both with the Romans and the Jewish leaders, it was Joseph of Arimathea.
 Furthermore, the land was far from the crowd where nobody could get a close-up view of the events.

 Perhaps of most interest was how quickly Jesus’ crucifixion actually took.
 In general, and by design, crucifixions would drag on for days causing a slow and painful death for those sentenced to die in such a way.
 However, the crucifixion of Jesus was over within hours – something almost unheard of.
 According to the story, a Roman soldier would pierce the side of Jesus with a spear to end his suffering.
 This is something they wouldn’t have done.
 In fact, quite the opposite if there was any interference from the Romans during crucifixions, it would have been to produce more suffering.

 Pontius Pilate, who like Constantine 300 years later, was not a stupid man, and could certainly see the potential of his own downfall brewing if he didn’t quash the increasing popularity of Jesus.
 And for many of the hardliners in the Essene tribes, the fact that Jesus wouldn’t publicly declare the Jewish people not to pay taxes meant he wasn’t in line with their beliefs.
 Between them, Pilate and the Jewish leaders needed Jesus gone.